 Regular meetings are held twice a month from September to early June, usually on the first and third Mondays.
-Occasionally, the club will schedule summer meetings or photo shoots.
 Most club meetings start at 6:30 p.m.
+Occasionally, the club will schedule activities at other times, such as summer meetings, presentations, or photo shoots, depending upon the interests of club members.

 Detailed information about upcoming club activities and meetings is sent by email.
-We use an automated email service called MailChimp.
-Some information is also posted on Facebook.
-The club website contains a list of upcoming events, as well as Meeting Notes for past meetings.
+We use an automated email service.
+Some information is also posted in the club’s private Facebook group.
+You can always check the club website for upcoming events, and read Meeting Notes from past meetings.

 During the first club meeting of the month (on the first Monday), the club reviews N4C submissions and returns.
 In other words, we look at a lot of good images!